An Effective Sign Switching Dark Energy: Lotka-Volterra Model of Two Interacting Fluids: The Fair Competition Model

 Even more surprising is the fact that the overall $w<-1$ can stay constant, yet there is still a AdS-to-dS transition.
 To achieve this we simply need to choose $r_1=r_2$.
 The plots of $x(t),y(t)$ and their sum is qualitatively the same as Fig.(\ref{ex2}) and are thus not shown.
 However, from the defining relations of $r_1$ and $r_2$ we would have $w_1=w_2$, and so in Eq.(\ref{w}), we obtain

 Strictly speaking during the transition point $\rho_{\Lambda_1}+\rho_{\Lambda_2}=0$, which otherwise would give rise to a singular behavior, we get an indeterminate form $0/0$, but both the left and right limit is well-defined and equal to $w_1$, so \emph{physically} it makes sense to say that $w\equiv w_1=w_2$ for all $t$.
-As such this provides a counter-example to the previous result that a sign-changing dark energy must have a singular equation of state \cite{2203.04167}.
+As such this evades the recent theorem that a sign-changing dark energy must have a singular equation of state \cite{2203.04167}.
+The reason this does not really violate the theorem therein is because the proof in \cite{2203.04167} is strictly for DE fluids that obey the usual continuity equation $\dot{\rho}+3H(\rho+p)=0$, whereas in our model it can be checked that the combined DE does not satisfy the continuity equation; the ``carrying capacity'' term $K$ breaks the continuity equation.
+This is equivalent to saying that $\nabla_\mu T_\text{DE}^{\mu\nu}\neq 0$.
+This is not surprising -- as we will see in the Discussion section, our models have nontrivial nonlinear self-interaction term that acts as a source term for the continuity equation.